MIT-TESSE/goseek-challenge/README.md

 where `l` is the maximum episode length (400).
 Note that an episode terminates early if all fruit are collected.

 We use Monte Carlo evaluations to estimate an average episode score for the competition.
-Note that evaluations occur on witheld office scenes.
+Note that evaluations occur on withheld office scenes.

 ## Logistics